lucienbill/BillyMessageBox/README.md

 ## I want to tweak it.
 What do I need to know?
 You need to learn a bit of HTML, CSS and Javascript.
 If you're a noob it's okay: try, fail, learn and eventually you'll do some magic.
-If you're realy lost, submit an issue and I'll look into it.
+If you're realy lost, submit an issue and I'll read it.

 # En Français
 ## C'est quoi ce truc ?